 Being a publisher, you have to be very careful about the ads that you put up on your website in order to get returns from them.
 For instance, if you are running a forum or directory, the ads displayed on it will generate less income (USD 3 for 1000 page impressions).
-The reason behind this is simple- If the content on your website is scattered and does not resonate with the audience; in some cases even encourages the user to leave the website, ads won’t generate much.
+The reason behind this is simple- If the content on your website is scattered and does not resonate with the audience, in some cases even encourages the user to leave the website, and ads won’t generate much.

 On average, the RPM rate for generic websites on Google AdSense ranges from 25 cents to USD 3.
 On the other hand, placing ads on blogs and websites with rich and valuable content can generate more income.
 Readers are more prone to go through blog sites for research and learning purposes.
 Therefore, this impacts the visibility of your ads, too, and results in higher earnings.
 You can expect an average RPM of USD 5 to 10 in such cases.

 Moreover, if the website provides more researched content, such as comparisons and lists, you can expect the RPM to go even higher than USD 10.
 Revenue generation via ads is also affected by the geographical location and device used by the reader.
 For example, desktop visitors tend to return more profit through ads than mobile visitors.
 To improve your overall revenue generation through Google Adsense, you need to take care of all the mentioned factors.

 Content niche, ad placement, user demographics, website traffic, and seasonality are some of the factors that affect Adsense CPM rates.